May

 SUMMARY:

-Our new podcast service is picking up and we have passed the 5,000 downloads mark.
+Our new podcast service is picking up and we have passed the 7000 downloads mark.
 Older episodes continue to see new downloads, suggesting that the word is still getting out about the series.
-This despite no concerted push to get the word out in the last month.

-We continue to see changes in the mailing lists as the problems that resulted from several mailing service provider changes are corrected.
+We continue to see changes in the mailing lists as the problems that resulted from several mailing service provider changes are corrected but growth has returned.
+Spanish has displaced German as our third-largest list.

-The two Bluesky accounts are managed in much different ways.
-Sporadic efforts were made the increase the followers of the global accounts which now stands at 13.2k, up from 9.4k.
-The Canadian English-language account went from 104 to 297.
+Our two Bluesky accounts are managed in much different ways.
+Sporadic efforts were made the increase the followers of the global accounts which now stands at 15,301, up from 13.2k.
+The Canadian English-language account went from 297 to 353.

 Our other numbers remain fairly stable.